Cordell Hull: Early career

 Hull served in the Tennessee House of Representatives from 1893 until 1897.
 During the Spanish–American War, he served in Cuba as a captain in the Fourth Regiment of the Tennessee Volunteer Infantry.

-From 1903 to 1907, Hull served as a local judge; later he was elected to the United States House of Representatives where he served 11 terms (1907–1921 and 1923–1931) totaling 22 years.
-As a member of the powerful Ways and Means committee, he fought for low tariffs and claimed authorship of the federal income tax laws of 1913 and 1916 and the inheritance tax of 1916.
+Hull was elected to the United States House of Representatives where he served 11 terms (1907–1921 and 1923–1931) totaling 22 years.
+As a member of the powerful Ways and Means committee, he fought for low tariffs and "almost singlehandedly" wrote the federal income tax law of 1913.
+He also served as a local judge from 1913 to 1917.
 After his defeat in the congressional election of 1920, he served as chairman of the Democratic National Committee.
 He was one of several candidates for president at the 1928 Democratic National Convention, which ultimately chose Al Smith as nominee.
 Hull was influential in advising Albert Gore, Sr. to run for the U.S. Congress in 1938.
 Hull recorded twenty-five years of combined service in the House and the Senate.